Apartment FAQ (with childhood photos!)

 Q: How do you feel about investing in a property you don’t own?

 A: If you’ve made it this far in the Q&A, I’m sure by now you understand this isn’t a traditional rental.
 This is my childhood home that I see myself keeping for the rest of my life and possibly passing down to children, another family member or friend one day when I’m old.
 Therefore, I don’t see it as investing in someone else’s property, I’m investing in my home, my life and my future.
 Secondly, content creation has been my full time job since 2022 and the majority of my content is around interior decor and home projects.
-I view any project I’m doing as a relatively short term investment that opens the door to more work opportunities.
-Lastly, I am very fortunate to have this apartment at about a quarter of would it would be priced at if it were market rate.
+I view any project I’m doing as a relatively short term investment that gives me content to post, which allows me to grow my audience and opens the door to more work opportunities.
+Lastly, I am very fortunate to have this apartment at fraction of would it would be priced at if it were market rate.
 If you think about that 75% I’m saving every month by living here, the work I’ve done has really paid for itself.

 Q: What do your parents think of the apartment now?